tonyxieuoft/BCB430_Chang_Lab_program/README.md

 The directory must be in ***NEPR (NCBI exon pull results) format**, and contain sequences for the genes the user wishes to refine names/descriptions for.
 Ideally, there should be a query sequence for each gene and taxon of interest.

-As mention, the easiest way to generate query sequences is to **first run an iteration of option #1** with the same genes and taxa of interest.
+As mentioned, the easiest way to generate query sequences is to **first run an iteration of option #1** with the same genes and taxa of interest.
 If a previous iteration of the NCBI Exon Puller has been ran in a program session, the program will automatically suggest the filepath to its results directory as input for the gene description refiner.

 #### Original gene query file (required input)